 In these cases, it might be necessary to manually Adjust selector to refine the CSS Selectors to accurately and reliably match the intended element.

-The Adjust selectors config box will give you two broad ways to input the correct selectors:
+The Adjust selectors config box will give you three broad ways to input the correct selectors:

 As you adjust the CSS Selectors, the matching will be updated in real-time and the matching element will show the purple outline.
 You can use this as a guide to check whether you've made the correct adjustments to match the intended element.